wp-plugins/amr-ical-events-list/readme.txt

 = Content =
 *   If the information is available in your calendar, include additional fields and/or add some bling: .. links to google maps if location or geo exists, "add event" icons or "add calendar" (not just the icsfile) to help clients remember your events!
 Add calendar is by individual event, or subscribe to the whoel calendar.
 *   Include other calendars for your viewers info.
 Many are available on the web and can be "sorted" into your calendar: public holidays, world events, school terms, eccentric dates etc.
-*   Will handle any html in the text fields.
+*   Will handle any html in the text fields, including image links.
 *   Allocate fields to columns and order within the columns and use css for example to float end time up next to start time.
 *   Offers a refresh link with date and time last cached - may be useful if your calendar has many updates on one day a week, with long gaps inbetween.
 Prevents unnecessary downloads.
 *   Optionally choose timezone.